niloch/inotifications/README.md

-inotification
+inotifications
 =================

 ## Notifications in ipython/jupyter notebooks

 inotifications is a simple package for generating alerts or notifications in ipython/jupyter notebooks.
-Notifications can be used to alert the user when a long running cell as completed as when training a machine learning model.
-Visual and audio notifications are available as well as a combined
+Notifications can be used to alert the user when a long running cell as completed, like when training a machine learning model for example.
+Visual and Audio notifications are available as well as a multi-modal alerts.

 ## Installation
 To install the most recent stable release run `pip install inotifications`.